 All students who join the Sixth Form are expected to support the ethos of the School.
 Attendance at assembly is compulsory.
-The School also asks families to contribute to a Student Fund each term per student.

 Sixth Formers wear their own smart and distinctive uniform in recognition of their seniority and the way the whole school looks to them for leadership and example.
 It is therefore expected that Sixth Formers wear their uniforms with pride and without quibble.
 The uniform requirements are made clear to students before entry to the Sixth Form and failure to meet them will be addressed speedily and unequivocally.
 As a parent, it is expected that you will support the school without reservation with regards to uniform.

 Students naturally play an active part in the wider life of the Sixth Form and the School.
 They have representation on the Student Council and are strongly involved in a breadth of clubs and associations.
 New clubs and societies continually form themselves in response to the emergence of fresh interests and enthusiasms.
 Sixth Formers also support lower school students, organise trips and social events, raise funds for charity, and manage their own Common Room.
 The School is well known for the exciting national and international trips it runs and Sixth Form students customarily take part in many of them.
 Sixth Formers also continue to play a major part in the vibrant musical, dramatic and sporting life of the School.
 In addition, Sixth Formers have a timetabled lesson of ‘Enrichment’ each week when they actively participate in an array of indoor and outdoor activities.
 The Director of Sixth Form and Heads of Year also organises a programme of visiting speakers to address the students on a variety of relevant topics.